maruf02/HRMS-Solution/README.md

 - Employee: employee can submitted their job, they submit their work hour, if they work more time they will be paid more like Bonus
 - Also this project use mongo db that effective data loading time and fetch more quicker.
 - More update will come soon, Be patient and see the More functionality.

+# Update Info v1:

+- Add career section where job seeker can see job, apply jobs
+- Hr/Admin can post new job or extend deadline of jobs
+- Hr/ Admin can see job applicant information
+- Add testimonial section where anyone see the positive or negative feedback for our system.
+- anyone can contact us via contact for and admin/HR can see these email and reply these email